 Securitization refers to pooling debts into homogeneous groups and selling the amount realized from them in the form of securities to investors.

 Debt securitization is a method of reusing funds.
-It is a process where loans are converted and sold in the form of asset.
-In simple words, a prime banking institution issues loans to several intermediaries banks.
-This banks, also known as special purpose vehicles (SPV), further converts this loan in the form of debt securities and sells it to various other buyers in the form of marketable securities.
+It is a process where loans are converted and sold in the form of assets.
+In simple words, prime banking institution issues loans to several intermediaries banks.
+These banks, also known as special purpose vehicles (SPV), further converts this loan in the form of debt securities and sells it to various other buyers in the form of marketable securities.
 However, these buyers should be qualified buyers (they are also known as institutional buyers).
 Debt securitization helps in better balance sheet management.

 Friends let me explain this to you with the help of diagram:

 In the above table state bank is performing the function of originator.
 Bank A, Bank B, Bank C is performing the function of special purpose vehicle.
 This function is known as pooling function.
 Institutional buyers are getting marketable securities.
 Thus, they are also known as qualified institutional buyers.

 Friends, it is also necessary to understand the process of debt securitization.
 So let us have a look on this process:

 - First of all, we need to bifurcate the loans into a homogeneous pool, which is, bringing like kind of loans together.